Sunday, January 15, 2023

 Don’t forget: if you’re looking for an extra challenge, you can run 3 races in 3 days as part of the Chubb Half Bermuda Triangle Challenge, which includes the Butterfield Mile, the BF&M 10k, and the PwC Bermuda Half Marathon.
 3 races, 4 medals, and a high-quality Finisher’s Jacket to wear with pride!

 Participants in the PwC Bermuda Half Marathon will receive a 2023 Chubb Bermuda Triangle Challenge technical t-shirt (men’s and women’s sizes available), a custom 2023 PwC Bermuda Half Marathon Finisher’s Medal, a custom finisher’s certificate, a swag bag, and a virtual race bag.
-In addition, everyone is invited to celebrate their accomplishments at the post-race Finisher’s Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, local Bermuda On de Rock microbrew beer, and rum cocktails courtesy of Gosling’s.
+In addition, everyone is invited to celebrate their accomplishments at the post-race Finisher’s Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, locally brewed beer courtesy of Bermuda Craft Brewing, and rum cocktails courtesy of Gosling’s.

 Participants that register online after November 1, 2022, or wait to register during the Race Expo, will not be guaranteed the correct sized technical t-shirt.
 Register early to avoid disappointment!
 Please note that Challenge participants and people that register for more than one race (e.g., the 10k and the half) will only receive one shirt.